Last Kiss: Original version

-In the summer of 1961, four friends traveled to the University of Georgia in Athens, Georgia, to record a song Wayne Cochran had written, with Joe Carpenter, Randall Hoyal, and Bobby McGlon, called "Last Kiss".
-Cochran (vocals), Carpenter (guitar), Bobby Rakestraw (bass), and Jerry Reppert (drums) recorded the song for the Gala label, a small label based in Vidalia.
-When the labels for the 45s, Gala #117, were printed, the names of co-writers Joe Carpenter, Randall Hoyal, and Bobby McGlon were left off.
-Cochran evidently never asked Gala to change the label to include the other names; to this day, Cochran is the only one credited with writing "Last Kiss".
+In the summer of 1961, Wayne Cochran traveled to the University of Georgia in Athens, Georgia, to record "Last Kiss".
+Cochran (vocals), Joe Carpenter (guitar), Bobby Rakestraw (bass), and Jerry Reppert (drums) recorded the song for the Gala label, a small label based in Vidalia.
+Carpenter's obituary claims that he contributed lyrics to the song.

-Cochran went on to re-record the song for release on Aire Records (1962), in a slightly different tempo, with some changes to the lyrics and for re-release on King Records in 1963.
-In all, Cochran recorded four versions of the song, the original, Gala #117, Boblo Records #101, King Records #5856, and Aire Records #150, released as "Last Kiss" b/w "Edge of the Sea", with Cochran sharing vocals with an unnamed male vocalist.
-The Aire disc was easily the most different version of all, with heavy reverb and a staccato drumbeat.
+Cochran re-recorded the song for release on Aire Records (1962), in a slightly different tempo, with some changes to the lyrics and for re-release on King Records in 1963.
+In all, Cochran recorded four versions of the song: the original, Gala #117, Boblo Records #101, King Records #5856, and Aire Records #150, released as "Last Kiss" b/w "Edge of the Sea", with Cochran sharing vocals with an unnamed male vocalist.
+The Aire disc has heavy reverb and a staccato drumbeat.
 Aire Records, located in Dublin, Georgia, credited the song to Perry Music, as did the Gala recording.
 The Boblo disc credited "Last Kiss" to Macon Music, while the King record cited Boblo-BMI.
 The Boblo record featured "Last Kiss II" b/w "Hey!
 Baby" (Boblo 101-A), produced by Bobby Smith, offering another take on the song, with different lyrics, a faster tempo, and different instrumentation.
 A fifth version of the song was cobbled from the Boblo recording, rechanneled for stereo, on Radical Musik Records, probably around 1973.

 On September 18, 1961, Billboard Music Week printed a review of the song "Last Kiss" and gave it three stars.
-None of the records charted.

-Billboard had kind words for the B-side, in its review of "Last Kiss" — giving four stars to the song called "Funny Feeling", on the flip side, written by Joe Carpenter and Milt "Pete" Skelton.
+Billboard gave four stars to the B-side, "Funny Feeling", which was written by Joe Carpenter and Milt "Pete" Skelton.
 The reviewer said, "Blues, chanted in relaxed style, with a funky guitar backing.
 Derivative but a good job."
+None of the records charted.